KPMB appoints David Zenk and Brian Kerr to leadership team

 “After three decades, I’m thrilled to begin this new chapter in my own career and help shape the next one for KPMB,” says David.
 “KPMB has a great portfolio of work and significant experience designing successful academic facilities, cultural venues, and corporate workplaces across the U.S. — and I’m excited for what we’ll accomplish together.”

-KPMB’s portfolio includes projects with notable institutions such as Princeton University, Yale University, Northwestern University, Smith College, and the University of Pennsylvania.
+KPMB has completed transformative projects with notable institutions such as Princeton University, Yale University, Northwestern University, Smith College, and the University of Pennsylvania.
 In the Boston area, KPMB designed the acclaimed Duan Family Center for Computing & Data Sciences at Boston University and is currently leading the modernization of The Harvard Crimson newspaper’s offices in Cambridge.

 “The arrival of David, Brian, and Jill marks a significant new chapter in KPMB’s evolution.
 Together, they bring significant design leadership and a wealth of experience in the U.S. market that will further our position as one of North America’s leading architecture and design practices,” says partner Bruno Weber.

-(L-R: David Zenk, Brian Kerr, Jill Buckley)
+(From left to right: David Zenk, Brian Kerr, Jill Buckley)